Why Vision Without a Plan Is Just a Dream

 - Unstuck Planning Process

 Do you know where your church is headed in the next year?
 What about the next five?
-As we enter the new year, we’d love to partner with your church to help you plan for what’s next.
-If you’d like to start planning in Q1 2020, let’s talk.
-Our team’s calendar is filling up fast.
+We’d love to partner with your church to help you plan for what’s next.
+Let’s Talk.

 - The Unstuck Church Assessment (free)